 First, as we mentioned in this guide, NPS is a popular method because of its simplicity and actionability.
 Data is useless if you can't make better decisions, and NPS seems to have high predictive validity and actionability.
 In addition, people understand what it means to be used in an organisation quite easily.

-There are other one-question methodologies like SUS and CSAT (Customer Satisfaction Score).
-CSAT is probably the most common satisfaction method, and it's likely the most straightforward as well.
+Other one-question methodologies like SUS and CSAT (Customer Satisfaction Score) exist.
+CSAT is probably the most common satisfaction method and is likely the most straightforward.

 Academics disagree on what the best scale to use is.
 It's not as essential to spend too long weighing which scale to use; instead, implement one that you and your company can agree on and stick with it.
 It's more about establishing a foundation and improving than being perfectly accurate in measurement. important